-There are several different types of musical talent: A few, like Mozart, can compose music in their head, and hear several melodies playing simultaneously.
-Others, less exceptionally, can sight read music or sing it from the page.
+There are several different types of musical talent: A few, like Mozart, compose music in their head, and hear several melodies playing simultaneously.
+Others, less exceptionally, sight read music or sing it from the score.
 These abilities require either perfect or relative pitch.

 Some play music by ear, with either ease or difficulty.
 I am in this latter camp where, with practice, I got better at figuring out the structure of music by picking around on the piano and guitar.
 To achieve this, I could only claim relative relative pitch, which is a poor second cousin of relative pitch.

-I experience far less difficulty composing music, although my reach into these spheres of inscrutability is sketchy and inconsistent.
+I experience less difficulty composing music, although my reach into this inscurtable sphere is imprecise, at best.
 Because I gave up playing the piano decades ago, I forfeited much (but not all) of my relative talents, although I was never very able at playing for an audience even when I possessed all of them.

 Time stamp: 4/09/12